- Date of creation: Early 18th century

 Frequently Asked Questions about the Buckingham Palace Garden

-Unfortunately, pets aren't allowed in the gardens, except for assistance dogs.
+Unfortunately, pets aren't allowed in the Garden, except for assistance dogs.

-Yes, the gardens are fully wheelchair accessible, featuring smooth gravel paths and designated routes to ensure easy navigation for all visitors.
+Yes, the Garden is fully wheelchair accessible, featuring smooth gravel paths and designated routes to ensure easy navigation for all visitors.

-An accessible buggy is available for guided tours, ensuring everyone can enjoy the gardens.
+An accessible buggy is available for guided tours, ensuring everyone can enjoy the Palace Garden.
 Just remember to book it in advance!

-Yes, there is plenty of seating scattered throughout the gardens, perfect for resting while exploring the beautiful surroundings.
+Yes, there is plenty of seating scattered throughout the Garden, perfect for resting while exploring the beautiful surroundings.

-The gardens are breathtaking in spring when the magnolias bloom and in summer when the herbaceous border and rose garden burst with vibrant colors.
+The Palace Garden is breathtaking in spring when the magnolias bloom and in summer when the Herbaceous Border and the Rose Garden burst with vibrant colors.

-The Rose Garden, with its breathtaking backdrop of Buckingham Palace, is a favorite photography spot.
+The Rose Garden, with its backdrop of Buckingham Palace, is a favorite photography spot.

-Garden parties are by invitation only, but you can still enjoy the beauty of the gardens during their public opening periods.
+Garden Parties are by invitation only, but you can still enjoy the beauty of the Garden during its public opening periods.

 To ensure a pleasant experience for all, you must respect the peaceful atmosphere, avoid picking flowers, and follow any guidelines provided during your visit.